All Episodes

 I suspect that this is an arranged seminar call.

-I'm will I was willing to hear you out.
+I was willing to hear you out.

 Your examples are pathetically weak.

-And it really actually shows how successful I am at getting my point across without crossing that line that you think that you you caught me crossing.
+And it really actually shows how successful I am at getting my point across without crossing that line that you think that you caught me crossing.

-You know, communist loving Bernie Sanders is not good for the country in my view.
+You know, communist-loving Bernie Sanders is not good for the country in my view.

 That's my opinion.